-Cyber liability insurance will help you cover the cost of notifying your customers of a breach, protect you against identity theft, and cover the cost of legal defense if someone takes you to court.
+Cyber liability insurance can help you cover the cost of notifying your customers of a breach and cover the cost of legal defense if someone takes you to court.

 There’s an entire chain of connections when it comes to computers and the people that your company deals with.
-If your server gets hacked and corrupts a customer’s computer, for instance, you’d be covered.
-Any damage that a failure in your computer system could cause to a third party—a customer or supplier, perhaps—is covered.
+If your server gets hacked and corrupts a customer’s computer, for instance, you could be covered.
+Any damage that a failure in your computer system could cause to a third party—a customer or supplier, perhaps—may be covered.

 We’d like to think that technology is impervious to things like fire and, well, water, but it’s not.
 Your business might face a natural disaster that wipes out your fleet of computers, or you might get hit with vandalism or other destruction that ruins your devices.

-Any physical damage could cause a loss of that precious data and code that your company needs to function—so imagine what would happen if you file a claim.
-The physical damage to your system’s hardware?
-Sure.
-Covered.
-No problem.
-The cost of rebuilding that data and code, plus the profits that you lost because your business couldn’t operate…well, not so much.
-That’s where cyber liability would step in to save the day.
+Any physical damage could cause a loss of that precious data and code that your company needs to function.
+The cost of rebuilding that data and code…well, not so much.
+That’s where cyber liability could step in to save the day.